 A corrupt driver installation can also cause the Clock Watchdog Timeout error to appear.
 In this case, it is best to remove the driver and install the latest version of the device driver.

-You can do this by going to the device manufacturer’s website and downloading it form there.
+You can do this by going to the device manufacturer’s website and downloading it from there.
 You can also use DriverDoc to update the device driver automatically.

 Corrupt Windows Installation